alphasaft/Micro/docs/syntax.md

 Due to how it is implemented, a call to `#string` that emanated from a string formatting template always begins and ends with a literal, even if said literals must be empty to comply with that rule :

 ```
-"{name}"  <=>  [#string '``; name; '``];
+"{expr}"  <=>  [#string '``; expr; '``];
 ```

-In the end, it all boils down to literals, which can be seen as the fundamental building block of Micro scripts.
-And speaking of blocks :

 ## Macros

-Until there, we've only seem pretty standard - and simple - expressions.
-But there's more to Micro than just numbers, strings and names, as Micro comes with something called macros.
+Until there, we've only seem pretty standard - and simple - expressions, built out of literals and operators.
+But there's more to Micro than just numbers, strings and names, as it comes with something called macros.
 Macros are yet another kind of operand (meaning everywhere you could put a number, a string or a name, you can use a macro instead), which come in three flavors, the first of which are block macros.
 A block macro is, as its name suggest, a block of code, wrapped inside a pair of brackets.
 The syntax is the following :
 ```
 macroName(arg1; ...; argn) {
     stmt1;